Dr Mark Wong

 Mark has worked with several external partners, including providing consultancy for the Scottish Government in developing a new methodology for one of the National Indicators in the Scottish Government's National Performance Framework, a flagship policy measuring Scotland's outcomes against the UN Sustainable Development Goals, using Social Network Analysis (SNA).

-He is a member of the Public Health Scotland's Scottish Migrant and Ethnic Health Research Strategy Group.
-He was also a policy advisor and member of several working groups in the Scottish Government, e.g. the Data & Intelligence Network, Primary Care Data, Vaccination Ethnicity Data Collection, and Race and Ethnicity Data in Health and Social Care.
+Mark was a member of the Public Health Scotland's Scottish Migrant and Ethnic Health Research Strategy Group.
+He was also an external advisor and member of several working groups in the Scottish Government, e.g. the Data & Intelligence Network, Primary Care Data, Vaccination Ethnicity Data Collection, and currently Race and Ethnicity Data in Health and Social Care.

 He has provided expert advice on the collection of ethnicity data in the COVID-19 vaccination programme, making a distinct contribution to close Scotland’s ethnic data gap.
 He was also invited to provide advice to improve the data infrastructure on protected characteristics of the Scottish population.
 This work has helped transform the practice, policy, and data system design of how ethnicity and protected characteristics data are collected and used in public sectors to tackle health and social inequalities in Scotland.